 “Pleasure’s all mine, sexy.”
 Bashorun took Genesis’ extended hand.

-“Mr. Dominic, it looks like you’re busy,” Genesis tore away from Bashorun.
-“It’s about the Rita Ora concert.
+“Mr. Dominic, looks like you’re busy,” Genesis tore away from Bashorun.
+“It’s about the Ashanti concert.
 I’ll come back when…”

 “No, no. Please, stay.
 Come over.”

-Genesis went round the table and handed him an iPad and while she rushed over certain details concerning an upcoming concert she was organizing, Dominic wore his reading glasses and indulged his eyes.
+Genesis went round the table and handed him an iPad.
+While she rushed over certain details concerning an upcoming concert she was organizing, Dominic indulged his eyes through his reading glasses.
 She was dressed in normal work clothes—a navy blue skirt that stopped just above her knees, a red, lacy chemise on top and a camel-colored jacket that was buttoned beneath her breasts to lay emphasis on her irresistible cleavage.
 He didn’t hear a single word she said and he cut her off midway.
 He saw a twitch on her lip and knew he was going to be scolded later for what he just did.

 “Can we go over this after sundown?”
 His manner was officious.